terrastruct/d2-docs/docs/tour/shapes.md

 - `hexagon`
 - `cloud`

-Special shapes (more on all of these later):
+Special shape types (more on these next):
 - `text`
 - `code`
 - `class`